IH Summer Scholarship (BUSM I)

 - Attend the IH Mini-Course for BUSM I Students administered by the IH Program at BUSM (via the Office of Enrichment).

-The deadline for the IH Summer Scholarship is April 4, 2014.
-The updated application will be available in January, 2014.
-See 2013 application for reference only.
+Deadline and Application: The deadline for the IH Summer Scholarship is April 4, 2014.
+Click here for application.